 If the uncooked bacon had gone bad or was in the trash when eaten, then this could be more problematic.
 Meat that is past its use-by date can go rancid and contain high levels of bacteria, making the chance of illness and tummy upset higher.

 It is also worth noting that raw pork products can contain a parasite called Trichinella spiralis which is a type of worm.
-It affects both dogs and humans and is usually caught from eating undercooked or raw meat from pigs.
+It affects both dogs and humans and is usually caught by eating undercooked or raw meat from pigs.
 The worm cysts from the raw meat hatch into larvae.
 They then migrate around the body where they can form cysts in the dog’s muscles.
 Infection is more likely in dogs that have weakened immune systems.

 A small amount is unlikely to do much harm.
 But it would not be advisable to actively give it as a treat to your dog.
 If your pup has eaten a large amount of meat or is unwell in any way, you should ring your veterinarian for advice.

 My Dog Ate Raw Bacon, What Now?

 If your pup just consumed uncooked bacon, there are some steps you’ll want to follow.
 Please note that if any type of plastic packaging or plastic wrap was consumed, we recommend you contact your veterinarian as soon as possible to prevent the possibility of a bowel obstruction.